DarkStoorM/osu/README_FORK.md

 - `Hit Error` distribution - at some point it will be an extra overlay on top of the UR dislay
 - `Pooling` - RIP old PC users
 - Replays - the game is not recording the current session, so I will probably just copy it from osu!taiko
+- Steal scroll speed adjustment from Mania - right now, the scroll speed can only be changed through the Difficulty Adjustment mod, but it's a bit tedious to change it every time for most beatmaps